 - Your program is NOT sufficiently funded to absorb unplanned spikes in charges (such as from network egress charges).

 With that framing, we recommend setting up your storage as follows

 - Create a Cloud project designated for data sharing, separate from other Cloud resources (to simplify access controls).

 - Pick the bucket location that best aligns with the location(s) of highest usage.

 - If the data files are large and you need to reduce storage costs, make the bucket Regional (in the US, choose us-central1 to align with other existing programs).

 storage.buckets.getpermissions to the public (so the bucket storage options can be discovered programmatically or from "gsutil ls -Lb”).

 Then communicate to the community

-With the above configuration choices, you will have consistent storage costs and end users will pay any network egress charges.
-End users will also be informed and able to make better choices in how they interact with your data.
+With the above configuration choices, you'll have consistent storage costs and end users will pay any network egress charges.
+End users will be informed and can make better choices in how they interact with your data.

 Preventing egress (experimental)